 It takes an army

 Antonia recognised early on that battles aren't won by a single soldier.
 It takes an entire army.
-The management team consists of Antonia as CEO, Lyall as Operations Manager; Vikram as Business Development Manager, and Aimee as Wholesale Stockist Liaison.
+In mid 2018, Lyall and Antonia's daughter Stevie joined the ranks full time, taking on an administrative and marketing round.
+The Voodoo Molly management and development team now consists of Antonia as CEO, Lyall as Operations Manager; and Stevie in Marketing & Design.

 And thats not all folks

 The philosophy of Voodoo Molly Vintage is innovation, creativity and sharing.

 They have a bucket list of goals that is dynamic and fluid.
 The list keeps reducing and increasing as their goals are achieved and imagined.